arnaud-deprez/nexus3-docker/README.md

 ## Openshift setup

-This example has been tested with [Minishift](https://github.com/minishift/minishift).
+This example has been tested with [Minishift](https://github.com/minishift/minishift) and [CDK](https://developers.redhat.com/products/cdk/overview) for Rhel images.

 To start a new Openshift instance: